What to do if…

 Do not do these things

-- Do not quit impulsively or send a blow-up message — you can lose options and protections by acting on incomplete information.
+- Do not quit impulsively or send a blow-up message; you may lose options by acting on incomplete information.

-- Do not sign anything immediately (severance, releases, new terms) without time to read it.
+- Do not sign severance, a release, new terms, or a resignation letter immediately without time to read it.

-- Do not spread the rumor as fact or pressure coworkers into group panic.
+- Do not spread the rumour as fact or pressure coworkers into panic.

 - Do not count on severance unless you have a written policy or a written offer in front of you.